takram-design-engineering/three-geospatial/packages/clouds/README.md

 ![](docs/ray-march.png)

-This illustrates that greater total cloud layer height increases computational cost, and excessive erosion reduces efficiency by causing rays to miss the clouds, leading to unnecessary sampling of weather textures.
+This illustrates that greater total cloud layer height increases computational cost, and excessive erosion reduces efficiency by causing rays to miss the clouds, leading to unnecessary sampling of the weather texture.

 ## Limitations